What is the best vacation that you have ever been on? What about the worst?

-Shivering and trying to cocoon ourselves into what we did have on, hubby finally went on a quest to find an open gift shop for anything and came back with two blankets that were thin, but at least helped preserve some of our body heat.
+Shivering and trying to cocoon ourselves into what we did have on, hubby finally went on a quest to find an open gift shop for anything and came back with two blankets that were paper thin, but at least helped preserve some of our body heat.
 And as we were trying to fall asleep curled up in an airport chair, we saw a night-worker cleaning the floors…in a winter coat, hat, and gloves.

 We did make it home eventually, and although hubby’s suitcase was nowhere to be found, he did get it back after several days.
 Turns out, it went to our original layover destination after the storms had cleared.
 I think it is safe to say that this was our best, and at the same time possibly worst, vacation…

 On a funny note, it took two years for our tan-lines to fade completely from that trip.
 I called it our perma-tan.